 What Is Cold Brew Coffee With Whole Beans?

 Cold brew coffee with whole beans is exactly as it sounds.
-It is coffee made using the cold brewing technique without grinding them.
-There is only one of the three cold brewing techniques that will permit you to use whole, unground, coffee beans and that is full immersion.
+It’s coffee made using the cold brewing technique without grinding them.
+There is only one of the three cold brewing techniques that will permit you to use whole, unground, whole coffee beans and that is full immersion.

 Full immersion is simply steeping the coffee grounds, or in this case, the whole beans in cold water and brewing them overnight in the fridge.

 Can You Make Cold Brew Coffee Without Grinding The Beans?

 absolutely yes!
 I have tried it, and it absolutely is possible, and what’s more the end result is very good.
 What’s more, whole bean coffee got me curious and made me try making a regular hot coffee, with hot water and whole beans.

 Just because your local coffee shop does not sell hot or cold brewed coffee made with whole coffee beans it does not mean it cannot be done.

 Perhaps it is reserved for the coffee experts only daring enough and crazy enough to try it.

 In both cases, of cold brew coffee with cold water and hot water due to the considerably smaller surface area, you will need to brew for much longer than you would had you ground them.

 With cold brew whole bean coffee the brewing process will take 16-24 hours.